At a glance

 Nurses provide expert care, education, and a compassionate presence that can make a significant difference in patients' lives.
 In addition to their clinical work, fertility nurses also act as liaisons between patients and doctors to ensure clear communication, advocate for their patients' needs and preferences, and offer emotional support.

-When needed, fertility nurses can also connect patients with additional resources, such as mental health counselors, social workers, or higher levels of psychological support.
+When needed, fertility nurses can also connect patients with additional resources, such as mental health counselors, social workers, and peer support groups.

 Ever wondered what an IVF nurse does each day?
-Ashley broke down her daily routine at Illume Fertility to offer a glimpse at a typical day in her life:
+Ashley breaks down her daily routine at Illume Fertility to offer a glimpse at a typical day in her life:

 Fertility nurses play a pivotal role during your in vitro fertilization (IVF) cycle.
-Here is a general overview of what a nurse will be taking care of during this important time:
+Here's a look at everything your nurse is coordinating behind the scenes during this important time:

-As you've likely learned, fertility medications can be complex!
-Nurses meticulously instruct patients on how to self-administer injections, explain dosages, clarify potential side effects, and ensure the patient feels completely comfortable with the process.
+As you've likely learned, fertility medication protocols can be complex!
+IVF nurses meticulously instruct patients on how to self-administer injections, explain dosages, highlight potential side effects, and ensure each patient feels as comfortable as possible.

-Note: IVF teach classes are offered on weekends only.
-If you are an Illume patient interested in attending an upcoming IVF teach class, please reach out to your nurse for more information.
+"At Illume, we offer hands-on instruction for IVF patients in addition to specialized online education modules," Ashley says.
+If you are an Illume patient interested in accessing this additional support, please reach out to your assigned nurse for more information.

 [cta1]